Flashback to summer 2017

 On the map, for each lake, the size of the circle indicates one of our three size classes (small is 0.1-0.5 km2, medium is 0.5- 5 km2, large is 5-100 km2).
 The colour indicates our human impact index (green is low, yellow is moderate, red is high).

-If you click on a lake, you can also see if we know how to access it or if we have a bathymetry map… Whoops!
-That feature hasn’t been added yet.
-Keep checking because we’ll add this feature in the coming weeks!
+If you click on a lake, you can also see if we know how to access it or if we have a bathymetry map… Wait!
+That feature hasn’t been added yet!
+Keep checking because we’ll add this feature soon!
+Hopefully, the field crew won’t need to carry their boat through a forest to reach the lake.

 Unlike other scientific endeavors – where scientists publish their results in scientific journals that are only read by two of their brainiest friends – we have a mission to make our information accessible and meaningful to Canadians.
-So, we collaborate with government partners and NGOs; we talk with lots of people outside of ivory towers; and we make sure our monitoring data and scientific results inform and influence policy.
+So, we collaborate with government partners and NGOs; we talk with lots of people outside of ivory towers; and we make sure that our monitoring data and scientific results can inform and influence policy.
 In the next couple of years, we’ll begin producing “lake and watershed reports” based on analyses coming from our research.
 We want these reports to be useful and understandable to citizens and lake associations.
 So, we’re working with various groups to ensure that we understand the needs and interests of citizens and lake communities.
+You can help us create online tools that suit your needs for lake health and water quality data by completing our questionnaire…

 The Director: The portrayal of our Director as an uptight party-pooper is only a joke.